Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: The Gaia phase spiral

 Figure~\ref{fig:alpha_tripple_wedge} shows a map of the amplitude ($\alpha$) on a top-down radial grid of the Galactic disc.
 Three plots are shown, each containing stars in a different angular momentum and Galactocentric radial distance range, the same as in Fig.~\ref{fig:theta_tripple_wedge}.
 The figure shows that the brightest region, with the highest amplitude, is the middle panel with stars in the $2200 < L_Z/$\,kpc\,km\,s$^{-1} < 2400$ range as we would expect from Fig.~\ref{fig:phase_spiral_and_alpha_LZ}.
 The figure also shows that the region of the highest amplitude moves outward with $L_Z$, as well as in each bin.
 There is a slight trend for the amplitude to decrease at higher and lower Galactic azimuths in the figure.
-This is believed to be an observational effect.
+This is believed to be an observational effect that comes from the much greater distances to those areas.